-- Reserve Projects -Information provided or collected for the purpose of this reserve study will be considered reliable and should not be considered a project audit or quality inspection. - Adjustments to Reserve Study Should components suggested by Consultant be removed from the reserve study or any life cycles or costs other than current bids, engineering construction standards, or current component history be used in this reserve study the Client accepts full responsibility for the results of the reserve study and is not warranted by Consultant. - Information Provided Quantity, design and material information included in this report was provided in part by the Association and is subject to course of construction changes. - Limitations on Inventory -The following items, but not limited to, are not included in the physical analysis because they have a useful life greater than 30 years.
+- Reliance on Client Data Data received from property management, association representatives and/or Declarant is deemed reliable by Reserve Funding.
+Such data may include financial information, physical deficiencies or physical conditions, quantity of physical assets, or historical issues. - Scope The Reserve Study is a reflection of information provided to the Consultant and assembled for the Association's use, not for the purpose of performing an audit, quality/forensic analysis, or background checks of historical records. - Reserve Balance The actual or projected (estimated) total presented in this reserve study is based upon information provided or collected and was not audited. - Reserve Projects -Information provided or collected for the purpose of this reserve study will be considered reliable and should not be considered a project audit or quality inspection. - Adjustments to Reserve Study Should components suggested by Consultant be removed from the reserve study or any life cycles or costs other than current bids, engineering construction standards, or current component history be used in this reserve study the Client accepts full responsibility for the results of the reserve study and is not warranted by Consultant. - Information Provided Quantity, design and material information included in this report was provided in part by the Association and is subject to course of construction changes. - Limitations on Inventory -The following items, but not limited to, are not included in the physical analysis because they have a useful life greater than 30 years.
 Grading/drainage, foundations/footings, party walls, bearing and shear walls, perimeter walls, beams, columns and girders, sub floors, unfinished floors, concrete stair surfaces, windows, exterior doors, window and door frames, plumbing system, flues (chimneys), air delivery or return systems, ducts, chutes, conduits, pipes, plumbing, sanitary sewage and storm drains, wire, telephone, cable, central television system, sprinklers systems and internet lines. - Warranty or Guaranty This reserve study and its recommendations should not be construed in any way to constitute a warranty or guaranty regarding the current or future performance of the components.
-Components will be replaced as required, not necessarily in their expected replacement year. - Annual Updates Often times there can be a significant expenditure in those years that exceeds the life of the reserve study.
-Hence, annual updates should be done to allow adjustments in the reserve contribution each year if required. - Tax Consequences The tax consequences are not considered in this reserve study due to the uncertainty of all factors affecting net taxable income and the election of the tax form to be filed. - We recommend a building envelope (water intrusion) inspection every two years and a roofing inspection every six years (not funded in the reserve).
+Components will be replaced as required, not necessarily in their expected replacement year.